Grow Your Customer Base

 3. Growth

-2. “Data is all that matters”: It‘s not data, but the insight that matters.
-If your target customers have opened some of your marketing emails, it is valuable to understand which ones they opened and which ones they didn’t.
+2. “Data is all that matters”: It‘s not data but the insight that matters.
+If your target customers have opened some of your marketing emails, it is valuable to understand which ones they opened and which didn’t.
 Analyze the differences and gain insights.

-3. “Let me wait now that I have sent my proposal”: Instead, take control of the process between proposal delivery and closing the deal.
-Follow up with your customer, but not with “where are we with that proposal I sent?”, but rather with helpful support information such as a case study, etc.
+3. “Let me wait now that I have sent my proposal.”
+Instead, take control of the process between proposal delivery and closing the deal.
+Follow up with your customer, but not “Where are we with that proposal I sent?” but with helpful support information such as a case study, etc.

 4. “I wrote a good blog, now my customers will come”: They won‘t.
-The human race now has access to the most amount of content ever in the history of mankind.
+The human race now has access to the most content ever in the history of mankind.
 Distribute your content effectively, and pay close attention to the market and whether the content aligns with your customers’ needs.
 Change content if it doesn‘t.

 5. “I will sell it when the product is perfect”: Instead, start selling the day you have got the product idea.
-Reach out to prospective customers via surveys and email campaigns asking them what they think of the product idea.
-Follow up with a more concrete idea of the product to get their feedback once again.
-This way, you are involving your customers from the 1st day of your company, and you are selling your idea too!
+Reach out to prospective customers via surveys and email campaigns, asking them what they think of the product idea.
+Follow up with a more concrete product idea to get their feedback again.
+This way, you are involving your customers from the 1st day of your company and selling your idea too!
 That will also help you grow your customer base.

 Read more about the myths in “5 myths about SaaS sales you probably believe”.

-Know SaaS-selling fundamentals:
+Know SaaS-selling fundamentals

 how to sell saas